 Focussing on internal and external stakeholders, the CS-Procedure© supports integrating and structuring different stakeholder perspectives and points of view.
 As such, "CS" stands for Common Space, an eco-system which respresents a common space for thinking and acting.
 Following clearly defined steps to be taken, this caters to identifying potentials and creating opportunities.

-Within the CS-Procedure©, the "CS-Matrix" as a vital instrument offers a pragmatic way to take these steps.
-Essential, when it comes to dealing with complexity, generating knowledge, developing innovations and shaping alliances.
+Within the CS-Procedure©, the "CS-Matrix" as a vital instrument offers a pragmatic way to take those steps.
+This is essential, when it comes to dealing with complexity, generating knowledge, developing innovations and shaping alliances.